veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/sidenav-container.md

 1. Create a page called “page”.
 2. Drag and drop the “Sidenav Container”.
 3. Drag and drop the “Sidenav” component inside the “Sidenav Container”.
-4. Populate the Sidenav component with 3 buttons.
+4. Populate the Sidenav component with 3 buttons and provide button names.
 5. Save the changes.

 ## Associated Attributes